clux/facemaulers/east/nekrina.md

 ### Centaur Warlord Leandas
 In charge of a 50 centaur regiment responsible for keeping the growing city safe.
 Centaurs want fancy shit.
 Golden stables.
 Threaded hay, no dirt, with melted cheese.
-Leandas has signed a pact for this, and will leading the assault on Marsember.
+Leandas has signed a pact for this, and will leading the assault on BoneCity.
 He's a bit dim, but pretty stronk.
 Will reveal that lady helped get him this deal.